WeareJH/m2-module-symlink-assets/README.md

 </p>

-This module will ensure the magento `setup:static-content:deploy` will deploy with symlinks instead of copies.
-Install it as a dev dependency so in production in will use copies!
+This module will ensure the magento `setup:static-content:deploy` will deploy with symlinks instead of copies in Developer mode.

 ## Install

 ```
-$ composer require --dev wearejh/m2-module-symlink-assets
+$ composer require wearejh/m2-module-symlink-assets
 ```

 ## Usage